mikechamberlain/coding-standards/README.md

 ### Dependencies

 - Keep each component's dependency count to a reasonable level.
 The more dependencies, the more difficult the code becomes to change.
 Let's say...
 7?
 - Declare only impure services as dependencies (see above).
-This helps reduce the dependency count and KISS.
+This helps reduce the dependency count, and Keeps It Simple.
 - If a component's dependency count gets out of control this is a good indication that it should be refactored into more narrowly focused responsibilities.
 - Declare a component's dependencies explicitly in its constructor.
 Don't use property injection.
 It's super lame.
 - Each injectable component should expose only a [single public constructor](https://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=97).
 Multiple constructors lead to a fragile design and present maintainability issues.